bloXroute-Labs/bxgateway/README.md

 Refer to [bxextensions] for information on building the C++ extensions.

+### Branches
+By default you will clone the `develop` branch.
+This branch refers to the most recent

 ## Documentation

-You can find our technical documentation and architecture [on our website](TODO @Allan: LINK).
+You can find our full technical documentation and architecture [on our website][documentation].

 ## Troubleshooting